weiyiguo1223/Cp3402-group-H/theme.md

 Padding, margin, whitespaces are managable by code editor or template parts customization in theme editor in wordpress.

-### Typography

-Google fonts plugin was used to apply 'Poppins', 'Sans-serif' to all pages.

 ### Colours

-Minimal colors were used - #FFFFFF, #000000, #0000FF, and #0D98BA.
+Minimal colors were used - #020101, #2FC1FF, #FFFFFF.
 Less colorful and bright hues were implemented for comfortable user experience and to suit the theme of the website itself.

 ## Further Developments